Module xxcalc::polynomial_calculator

 polynomial of a degree zero).

-Furthermore functions such as arbitrary base logarithm log(number, base)
+Furthermore functions such as arbitrary base logarithm log(number, base),

-and evaluation of the polynomial
+decimal logarithm log10(number) and evaluation of the polynomial

-are defined too.
+nan, pi and e are defined too.

-In order to write polynomials the x
+In order to write polynomials the x symbol must be used (which internally

 is a constant defining a polynomial with coefficient one for the power of one).